AlexBolot/PolyDiploma-Backend/archi.md

 Used to send a Mail to the host to notice them with the number of participants Speaks with ClientOrganisation and Mail Service
 ### Pay
-Speaks with ClientCompta and Bank Service
+Speaks with ClientCompta and Bank Service in order to allow someone to pay an amount
 ### PlanCeremony
 Speaks with ClientOrganisation and Mail Service
 ### SuperviseParticipant